 The Fundamental Goals and Skills of a Nurse Practitioner

-Nurse practitioners (NPs) aim to coordinate care with the potential to improve patient outcomes.
+What is a nurse practitioner, and what do they do?
+Nurse practitioners (NPs) coordinate care with the potential to improve patient outcomes.
 There is no universal way to achieve this goal.
-For instance, NPs can strive toward this goal independently or in collaboration with physicians, depending on their state of practice.
-They can also pursue this goal through fostering nurse-patient relationships, conducting research projects, or teaching nursing staff about new care procedures or policies.
+For instance, NPs can work independently or in collaboration with physicians, depending on the state in which they practice.
+They can also pursue this goal through fostering nurse-patient relationships, conducting research, or teaching nursing staff about new care procedures or policies.

-The various approaches to achieving high-quality patient care demand that NPs possess a specific skill set.
+The variety of approaches to achieving high-quality patient care demands that NPs possess a specific skill set.
 Some of the skills relate to the position’s inherent practice of patient engagement, such as interpersonal communication and compassion.
 NPs must also have fundamental soft skills, such as critical thinking, resourcefulness, and the ability to pay attention to detail.
-Those who have honed these skills are prepared to tackle the challenges that come their way.

 A Day in the Life of a Nurse Practitioner: What to Expect